waTeim/psyloc/README.md

-# Psyloc, a client side for psylo
+# psyloc: a client side for psylo

 # Usage